scottdevoss/m0_be_oop/self-eval.md

 - What did you learn from this exercise that you want to remember as you begin Mod 1?

 Patience.
 If I don't know exactly what to do right off the bat, take a deep breath, utilize my notes and google.
 I know I can figure things out.
+If not, its ok to ask for help.